On this page

 - Conduct of a director, employee or agent acting with apparent authority, or of a person authorised by a director, employee or agent, is also conduct engaged by the corporation itself.

 What if an employer doesn't pay long service leave?

-Employees may ask an organisation registered under the federal Workplace Relations Act 1996 (for example, a union) to take an action to recover money on their behalf.
-They may make such a request if they are a member of the organisation or eligible to be a member.
+- Employees may ask an organisation registered under the federal FairWork (Registered Organisations) Act 2009 to take an action to recover money on their behalf.
+They may make such a request if they're a member of the organisation, or eligible to be a member.

-If the employer is found guilty, the Court may also order that the employer pay his or her employee the money due to the employee, possibly with interest.
-The penalty for this offense is 20 penalty units for the employer.
+- If the employer is found guilty, the Court may also order that the employer pay their employee the money due to the employee, possibly with interest – the penalty for this offense is 20 penalty units for the employer.

 Prohibition on dismissals – or other prejudicial action – to avoid LSL Act obligations